nus-cs2030s/2324-s2/docs/exercises/ex0-task.md

         at Test1.main(Test1.java:5)
 ```

 **Why:** Java code needs to be compiled before you run.
-So the correct sequence is first compile using `javac`,
+So the correct sequence is to, first, compile using `javac`,

 ```
 username@pe111:~/lab0-github-username$ javac Test1.java